hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter1.md

 A database system provides a `data-definition language` to specify the database schema and a `data-manipulation language` to express database queries and updates.

-A `data-manipulation language (DML)` is a language that enables users to access or manipulate data as organized by the appropriate data model.
+A `data manipulation language (DML)` is a language that enables users to access or manipulate data as organized by the appropriate data model.
 The types of access are:

 - Retrieval of information stored in the database.
 - Insertion of new information into the database.